nilsanderselde/funetik-ingglish/readme.md

 ### distance.py

 Requires [NLTK](http://www.nltk.org/).
-Calculates Levenshtein distance between fonetik and traditional spellings.
+Calculates Levenshtein distance between fonetik and traditional spellings in words_for_distance.txt.
+Outputs to out.txt.

 ### sort.py

-Sorts a text file using the first character in each line according to the fonetik alphabet.
+Sorts words_to_sort.txt using the first character in each line according to the fonetik alphabet.
+Outputs to out.txt.

-### runestats.go
+### runestats.exe (compiled from runestats.go)

-Prints in the console character count information for all fonetik alphabet letters in a given text file.
+Counts all occurrences of letters in the fonetik alphabet in words_for_runestats.txt.
 Also counts word-initial occurrences.
+Outputs to console.

 ### ingfon.klc